-We tried L'Oreal's Brow Magic and it will make you feel worth it
+We tried L'Oreal's Brow Magic and it will definitely make you feel worth it

-(Pocket-lint) - L’Oréal often uses Consumer Electronic Show (CES) to reveal new prototype devices it has been working on and they are normally excellent in terms of ideas.
+L’Oréal often uses Consumer Electronic Show (CES) to reveal new prototype devices it has been working on and they are normally excellent in terms of ideas.
 For 2022, those devices came in the form of the Colorsonic and Coloright.

 For 2023, the company may have outdone itself though.
 The two prototypes revealed at CES come in the form of Hapta and Brow Magic.
 We've had demos of both, and while Hapta - which is a robotic make up applicator - was very impressive in action, it's the Brow Magic device that's won us over.